slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9773-A/packetizer_raw_output.md

 Explicitly require that the (AKI keyIdentifier, serial) tuple be unique within the ACME server’s issuance domain or define a deterministic mechanism to handle collisions.

+**Severity:** Medium
+  *Basis:* Failure to guarantee uniqueness in environments with key reuse across issuers may lead to ambiguous RenewalInfo lookups and misinterpretation of the 'replaces' field.

+**Confidence:** High

 ---

 ## Report 5: 9773-A-5